cultural-proj/democracy/README.md

 # "Mining for Meaning: Investigating conceptions of democracy across cultures and time"
 This repository consists of code and data we used for our SOCI40133 course project.

+### Final Paper
+The final paper written for this course can be found under Mining_for_meaning_draft.pdf

 ### Most Similar Words, Complements, and Substitutes to Democracy
 1. The folder ```comsub``` contains our data;
 2. The notebook ```comsub.ipynb``` documents how we collected our data;